premium-kollektiv/ansible-landkarte/README.md

 > Attempt to automate the setup the landkarte backend VM

+Put the ansible-vault password into: ./vault-password-file and run `bash test.sh` to check if everything is working.

 ## apache

 Installs apache and php, sets up virtualhost configs, enables them,